massoncorlette/File-Uploader/README.md

 (make sure to update this upon completion)

+Using Multer middleware for uploading data from a form: https://github.com/expressjs/multer

 Run: npm install express express-session pg passport passport-local ejs -- installs all in one go for express session password encryption

 npm init -y